rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 #### When to create diary entries?

 I use a hybrid approach to create diary entries: manual `/diary` invocation and / or automatic invocation via the [PreCompact hook](https://code.claude.com/docs/en/hooks-guide#hook-events-overview).
-This allows me to choose when to create diary entries and will automatically generate entries for longer running sessions that use compaction.
+This allows me to choose when to create diary entries, but will automatically generate entries for longer sessions that use compaction.

 #### What to capture in reflections?

-The `/reflect` command instructs Claude Code to analyze unprocessed diary entries and synthesizes patterns into CLAUDE.md updates.
-It first reads the CLAUDE.md file, checks for violations to rules in the diary entries, and prioritizes strengthening weak rules before adding new ones.
+The `/reflect` command instructs Claude Code to analyze diary entries and generate CLAUDE.md updates.
+It reads the CLAUDE.md file, checks for rule violations in the diary entries, and strengthens weak rules.
 It also looks across diary entries to identify recurring patterns.

-Since `CLAUDE.md` loads into every session, updates proposed by reflection are formatted as one-line bullets with an imperative tone and no explanations.
+Since `CLAUDE.md` loads into every session, updates proposed by reflection are formatted as one-line bullets.
 The reflection process saves analysis to `~/.claude/memory/reflections/YYYY-MM-reflection-N.md` and automatically updates CLAUDE.md with synthesized rules.

 #### How to track processed entries?